-Vivian starting dancing at Studio Botan in January 2012 and is proud to be a part of the instructor team.
+Vivian joined Studio Botan in 2012 and is proud to be a part of the instructor team.
 She loves pole dancing because of its acrobatic and artistic qualities and enjoys sharing her enthusiasm with her students!

 Trained almost exclusively in ballet, Alexa’s traditional background collided with her wild dancer’s soul in an exotic and sensual love affair when she discovered pole.

-Natalia found pole dancing by accident and now it has become one of her greatest passion.
-She likes how it’s different from everything and loves the reaction of people when she says what she does.
+Natalia found pole dancing by accident and now it has become one of her greatest passions.
+She likes how it’s different from everything and loves the reaction of people when she tells them what she does.
 She enjoys teaching very much!

 We are conveniently located on the corner of Montgomery and Jackson in San Francisco's historic Jackson Square -- between the financial district and North Beach, 1 block from the Transamerica Pyramid.